-Alphabetical sorting of the column is possible by selecting Tools > Sort A to Z or Sort Z to A, or click the Sort A to Z /Sort Z to A button in toolbar $\frac{1}{2}$.

-If column is not selected, the name column will be sorted.
+Alphabetical sorting of the column is possible by selecting Tools > Sort A to Z or Sort Z to A, or by clicking the Sort A to Z /Sort Z to A button in toolbar $2 \uparrow 2 \downarrow$.
+If column is not selected, Sort A to Z and Sort Z to A are disabled.
 In offline Editor, when sorting the parameter column, a warning is presented which informs that the parameter order might be changed.